Updated: Jan 29

-Module efficiency is a measure of how much energy the solar panel produces from sunlight.
+The efficiency of a solar panel module is a measure of how much the solar cells that make up the module is able to perform its task of converting incident sunlight into electricity.
+By extension, the efficiency of a solar panel is a measure of the productivity of its solar cells.
 Opting for more efficient panels could, in some cases, mean needing fewer panels and lesser space.
 This could be important if there are concerns about space.
 Most in the industry consider 18%+ high-efficiency panels.
 This chart from Clean Energy Review (updated July 2020) rates the efficiency of panel brands in descending order.

 The price of the solar panels will be a factor for probably 99% of people looking to go solar.
 While more efficient, higher-quality panels will certainly cost more, they may save you more in the long run.

 A company's history and trading experience speaks volumes about their products.
 In some cases, this might be a consideration of significance.
 Some of the things to look out for in a manufacturer's profile include:

 If yes, for how long have they been so?

 How long has the company been in business?

 Do they have other products of significant repute?

 Do they have a local office and/or authorised dealers and distributors.
 This is valuable when considering after-market service and potential warranty claims.